silenteyesoncode/silenteyesoncode/README.md

 # [Portfolio](https://stirring-duckanoo-a6212f.netlify.app/)

-1. [**Contango**](https://wildwolf.io/contango/) - Web application that classifies news articles into categories and keeps track of past classification requests.
+1. [**Contango**](https://wildwolf.io/contango/) - Contango is a board game that allows you to grow your investment empire alongside other players.
+The goal is to hand pick investments that will reap rewards long into the future and help pave the way to financial freedom.
 2. [**AI-Powered News Article Classifier**](https://github.com/silenteyesoncode/AI-Powered-News-Article-Classifier-with-History) - Web application that classifies news articles into categories and keeps track of past classification requests.
 3. [**Portfoliyo**](https://laughing-pike-46159b.netlify.app/) - Web application for company's landing page.
 4. [**OpenMind**](https://github.com/The-Unleashed-Club/openMind) - A chat app which helps you have better communication with people using OpenAI machinery.